 St. Francis, the pope says, is a poignant example of how we all ought to practice seeing the world.
 In Saint Francis’ vision, creation appears as a “magnificent book in which God speaks to us and grants us a glimpse of his infinite beauty and goodness” (par.
 12).
 Pope Francis then comments: “Rather than a problem to be solved, the world is a joyful mystery to be contemplated with gladness and praise” (par.
 11).

 Can we practice seeing the world this way, as a book of beauty and goodness, a joyful mystery?
 Can we practice today?
-What beautiful things have you noted this spring, even during the pandemic, that you had not before?
+What beautiful things have you noted this spring that you had not before?

 Pope Francis writes that, through the eyes of faith, “the creatures of this world no longer appear to us under merely natural guise” (para.
 100).
 No doubt this applies as much to those receiving our healing and help as it does to the rest of creation.
 Let us pray that we might see all things and people under a different light today.